teadocs/numpy-cn/docs/user_guide/numpy_basics/subclassing_ndarray.md

 True
 ```

-In general, if the array owns its own memory, as for arr in this case, then arr.base will be None - there are some exceptions to this - see the numpy book for more details.
+In general, if the array owns its own memory, as for ``arr`` in this case, then ``arr.base`` will be None - there are some exceptions to this - see the numpy book for more details.

-The base attribute is useful in being able to tell whether we have a view or the original array.
+The ``base`` attribute is useful in being able to tell whether we have a view or the original array.
 This in turn can be useful if we need to know whether or not to do some specific cleanup when the subclassed array is deleted.
 For example, we may only want to do the cleanup if the original array is deleted, but not the views.
-For an example of how this can work, have a look at the memmap class in numpy.core.
+For an example of how this can work, have a look at the ``memmap`` class in ``numpy.core``.

 ## Subclassing and Downstream Compatibility

-When sub-classing ndarray or creating duck-types that mimic the ndarray interface, it is your responsibility to decide how aligned your APIs will be with those of numpy.
-For convenience, many numpy functions that have a corresponding ndarray method (e.g., sum, mean, take, reshape) work by checking if the first argument to a function has a method of the same name.
+When sub-classing ``ndarray`` or creating duck-types that mimic the ``ndarray`` interface, it is your responsibility to decide how aligned your APIs will be with those of numpy.
+For convenience, many numpy functions that have a corresponding ``ndarray`` method (e.g., ``sum``, ``mean``, ``take``, ``reshape``) work by checking if the first argument to a function has a method of the same name.
 If it exists, the method is called instead of coercing the arguments to a numpy array.

-For example, if you want your sub-class or duck-type to be compatible with numpy’s sum function, the method signature for this object’s sum method should be the following:
+For example, if you want your sub-class or duck-type to be compatible with numpy’s sum function, the method signature for this object’s ``sum`` method should be the following:

 ```python
 def sum(self, axis=None, dtype=None, out=None, keepdims=False):
 ...
 ```

-This is the exact same method signature for np.sum, so now if a user calls np.sum on this object, numpy will call the object’s own sum method and pass in these arguments enumerated above in the signature, and no errors will be raised because the signatures are completely compatible with each other.
+This is the exact same method signature for ``np.sum``, so now if a user calls ``np.sum`` on this object, numpy will call the object’s own ``sum`` method and pass in these arguments enumerated above in the signature, and no errors will be raised because the signatures are completely compatible with each other.

 If, however, you decide to deviate from this signature and do something like this: